1983 anti-Tamil pogrom in Trincomalee

-The 1983 anti Tamil pogrom in Trincomalee was organised violence by Sinhalese mobs and security forces, which targeted the Tamil population of Trincomalee between June and July 1983.
+The 1983 anti-Tamil pogrom in Trincomalee consisted of organised violence by Sinhalese mobs and security forces against the Tamil population of Trincomalee between June and July 1983.

 At least 27 Tamils (including women and children) were killed in the ensuing violence, with hundreds of Tamil homes, shops, hotels, boats and temples being destroyed.
-These events served as a prelude to the subsequent Black July pogrom that followed the killing of 13 soldiers in 23 July, and triggered the Sri Lankan civil war.
+These events served as a prelude to the subsequent Black July pogrom that followed the killing of 13 Sri Lankan Army soldiers in 23 July, and subsequently the Sri Lankan civil war.

 Nancy Murray, a member of the council of the Institute of Race Relations, summarised the violence as follows:

 "The two-months pogrom at Trincomalee left the town in ruins, thousands homeless and over 30 dead by the end of July.
 There was a certain method in all this destruction.
 For years, the government had been sponsoring Sinhalese settlement of Eastern Districts.
 These settlers were too willing to take part in acts of aggression against their Tamil neighbors, as part of their expansionist drive."

 Background

-Since the 1930s, the Sinhalese-dominated government settled Sinhalese in the predominantly Tamil-speaking Eastern Province, claiming to restore what they saw as lost ancient Sinhala settlements, as well as to reduce the Tamils' claim to local autonomy.
-Sinhalisation of Trincomalee was seen as the key to sundering the contiguity of Tamil habitations in the North and East.
+Since the 1930s, the Sinhalese-dominated government moved Sinhalese settlers to the predominantly Tamil-speaking Eastern Province, claiming to restore what they saw as lost ancient Sinhala settlements, as well as to reduce the Tamils' claim to local autonomy.
+The Sinhalisation of Trincomalee was seen as the key to sundering the contiguity of Tamil habitations in the North and East.
 Tamil nationalists viewed this as an attempt to alter the demographics of their 'traditional Tamil homeland', thus weakening the Tamils' stake in it.